That was how Steve Woodhall from Dorridge described his 17th Lions Festive Walk.

 Heavy snow the night before on top of already water logged fields meant that we had to curtail the number of walks we were recommending people undertook for this our 25th annual Festive Walk.
 This resulted in the number of walkers being substantially reduced from previous year’s, however nearly 800 hardy souls (and some dogs) joined us for this year’s Lions Festive Walk from Baddesley Clinton NT House.

-The weather certainly did not affect walker’s enthusiasm and generosity with approaching £3,500 in total being donated for Breast Cancer Haven & Headway our two nominated charities, as well as local causes too.
+The weather certainly did not affect walker’s enthusiasm and generosity with just over £3800 being raised for Breast Cancer Haven & Headway our two nominated charities, as well as local causes too.

 Whilst we had four walks this year: 10.7 miles, 5.2 miles, 3.9 miles and the mini walk of 1.4 miles, we were recommending that people only walked the mini walk.
 That said we still had over 100 brave souls who ventured out onto the longer walks.